Constraints on the parameters of the neutrino extension of the Standard Model: Introduction

+where $s_w=\sin\theta_w$, $t_w= \tan \theta_w$, $\theta_w$ is Weinberg angle, $v$ is the vacuum expectation value of the Higgs field.
+These relations were obtained due to seesaw contribution to low-energy four-fermion operators or due to operators induced in the one-loop approximation in the renormalization group approach.
+One-loop matching is performed at the scale of RH neutrinos, capturing important effects such as dipole transitions, see details in \cite{Coy:2018bxr}.

-There are upper bounds on the parameters of the Lagrangian \eqref{g1} resulting from measuring branching ratios for various processes with lepton number violation (e.g., $Z \to e\mu$, $\mu \to e\gamma$, etc), or measuring errors to observable reactions (e.g., $Z \to \ell^+ \ell^-$), see, e.g., \cite{Fernandez-Martinez:2016lgt,Coy:2018bxr,Blennow:2023mqx,Zhang:2021jdf}.
-In the approach of effective field theory \cite{Buchmuller:1985jz,Grzadkowski:2010es,Brivio:2017vri,DeVries:2020jbs}, restrictions are imposed on the following combinations of Lagrangian parameters within the framework of effective neutrino Lagrangian with dimension-6 operators\footnote{Effective dimension-5 operator is the Weinberg operator \cite{Weinberg:1979sa} that is related to light neutrino Majorana mass.
-Dimension-7 neutrino operators have been obtained as well \cite{Bhattacharya:2015vja,Elgaard-Clausen:2017xkq}.} \cite{Broncano:2002rw}:
+There are upper bounds on the parameters of the Lagrangian \eqref{g1} resulting from measuring branching ratios for various processes with lepton flavour violation (e.g., $Z \to e\mu$, $\mu \to e\gamma$, etc), or measuring errors to observable reactions (e.g., $Z \to \ell^+ \ell^-$), see, e.g., \cite{Fernandez-Martinez:2016lgt,Coy:2018bxr,Zhang:2021jdf,Blennow:2023mqx}.
+The experimental constraints (upper bounds) for lepton flavor violating operator coefficients $\hat S_{\alpha\beta}=M_W^2 S_{\alpha\beta}$, $\hat R_{\alpha\beta}=M_W^2 R_{\alpha\beta}$, where $M_W$ is the $W$-boson mass, are presented in Tabl.\ref{tab:my_label1}, see details in \cite{Coy:2018bxr}.
+All the observables of interest depend solely on a single operator, either $\hat S_{ab}$ or $\hat R_{ab}$, and are therefore effectively “one-at-a-time bounds".
+The only exception is the correction to the $Z$-boson decay into $e^+e^-$, which is proportional to the sum $\hat S_{ee} + \hat S_{\mu\mu}$.